Back to business! Launch Your New Business with 10% Off— Start Now

 Here’s a breakdown of the process:

-1. Initiation of Transfer: The process typically starts when the sender provides their bank with essential details like the recipient's account information and the amount of money they wish to send.
+1. Initiation of Transfer: The sender provides their bank with essential details like the recipient's account information and the amount of money they wish to send.

-2. Message Transmission: The sender's bank then initiates the transaction by sending a message through a secure network (often through the SWIFT network) to the recipient’s bank.
-This message specifies the amount to be transferred.
+2. Message Transmission: The sender's bank initiates the transaction by sending a message through a secure network, detailing the amount to be transferred.
+In an international context, this typically involves sending an MT103 message via the SWIFT network to the recipient's bank.

-It's important to note that due to the involvement of multiple banks and the potential for currency exchange, the cost of TT transfers can be higher compared to other payment methods.
-However, their speed and reliability often justify the expense, particularly in business or urgent personal transactions.
+It's important to note that TT transfer fees can be high due to the involvement of multiple banks and the potential for currency exchange.
+However, their reliability often justifies the expense, particularly in business transactions.

 In general, payments take 1-5 business days to reach the recipient's account.
 Nonetheless, delays may occur due to factors such as time zones, bank cut-off times, and fraud prevention measures.